 Rock materials for construction

 Construction requires building materials.
-In Sweden, we use about 85 million tonnes of aggregates every year for roads, railways and concrete
+In Sweden, we use about 100 million tonnes of aggregates every year for roads, railways and concrete.

 SGU compiles annual statistics on the quantity of aggregates supplied from Sweden's licensed quarries.
 How much aggregate is needed in a year depends primarily on how much the construction sector is building.
-In the last few years, between 70 and 80 million tonnes of aggregate materials were supplied from quarries.
+In the last few years, more than 100 million tonnes of aggregate materials were supplied from quarries.

 Sustainable supply of materials